1999 Major League Baseball postseason: (1) New York Yankees vs. (3) Texas Rangers

 This was the third postseason meeting between the Yankees and Rangers.
 The Yankees once again swept the Rangers to return to the ALCS for the fourth time in six years.

 This series was not close - the Yankees once again held the Rangers to only one run scored throughout the entire series.
 Orlando Hernández pitched eight scoreless innings as the Yankees blew out the Rangers in a Game 1 shutout.
 Andy Pettitte and Mariano Rivera kept the Rangers’ offense at bay in Game 2 as the Yankees won 3–1, with the Rangers’ only run coming from a home run by Juan González.
 In Arlington for Game 3, Roger Clemens and Rivera shutout the Rangers as the Yankees completed the sweep.

-Both teams would meet one more time in the ALCS in 2010, and the Rangers would finally break through before falling in the World Series that year to the San Francisco Giants, becoming the first victim of a Giants dynasty of three titles in five years from 2010 to 2014.
+Both teams would meet one more time in the ALCS in 2010, and the Rangers would finally break through before falling in the World Series that year to the San Francisco Giants in five games, becoming the first victim of a Giants dynasty of three titles in five years from 2010 to 2014.